LLMs Should Express Uncertainty Explicitly: Reasoning-Time <uncertain> Marker

 \subsection{\texttt{<uncertain>}-Based Training for Factual Reasoning and Retrieval Control}

-\paragraph{Setup and objective.} We train the model with GRPO to emit the literal string \texttt{<uncertain>} whenever it enters a high-risk reasoning state, while still ending each response with an explicit final answer.
-The signal is learned compositionally from existing tokenizer pieces rather than introduced as a new vocabulary item.
-At inference time, each emitted \texttt{<uncertain>} becomes a candidate control point, and a lightweight hidden-state probe decides whether retrieval should actually be triggered.
+\paragraph{Setup and objective.} We train the model with GRPO to emit the explicit marker \texttt{<uncertain>} whenever it enters a high-risk reasoning state, while still ending each response with an explicit final answer.
+We treat each occurrence of this marker in the decoded response as a candidate control point, and a lightweight hidden-state probe decides whether retrieval should actually be triggered.

 The training instruction is: \begin{quote}